east-winds/east-winds.github.io/mentoring.md

 GPS offers a variety of [masters degrees][gps-masters].
 The [admissions office][gps-admissions] will be better prepared to answer questions on the differences among the programs.
 A limited number of research assistantships may become available for GPS masters students on an ad-hoc basis.

 Interested students are highly encouraged to take relevant energy policy courses, including:
-- GPPS 428 (Winter, Victor).
+- GPPS 428 (Winter, Davidson).
 Politics of Energy and Environmental Regulation
 - GPPA 472 (Fall, Martin).
 Latin American Environmental and Energy Policy
 - GPPS 473 (Fall, Herberg).
 Political Economy of Energy in Asia
 - GPPS 490 (Winter, Davidson).
 Energy and Environmental Policy in Asia